 Our learner’s geographical learning experiences begin in KS1 within the immediate surroundings of the school grounds, this then moves on to Whiston, the United Kingdom, Europe and builds out to the wider world, with studies on Brazil and Russia.

 Their understanding of how their local area fits into the wider world is therefore gradually obtained.

 Understanding of physical geography begins with study around coasts and seas in KS1, to mountains and rivers in LKS2 and earthquakes and volcanoes in UKS2.
 More in-depth studies allow children to develop their understanding of the interactions between physical and human geography, with units on the Brazilian Rainforest in LKS2 and on Russia in UKS2.

-We have made a conscious decision to complete our geography learning simultaneously within an academic year.
-This will be on a two year cycle with Cycle A covering geography learning and Cycle B covering history learning.
+Geography learning will take place on a two year cycle and be planned across phases.
 This is to ensure that progression across the curriculum is clear, building on prior knowledge, and that full coverage of NC expectations for each phase are mapped out.

-Progression in fieldwork skills is built across units, with thelocal area unit in KS1 and UKS2 offering rich opportunities for mapping, technical drawing and exploring their environment in a concrete physical way.
+Progression in fieldwork skills is built across units, with the local area unit in KS1 and UKS2 offering rich opportunities for mapping, technical drawing and exploring their environment in a concrete physical way.
 Key technical and tier 2 vocabulary is progressively mapped within each unit, allowing children to build a rich bank of geographical language.
-During Cycle B, we have systematically planned in geography learning days, throughout the year, focussing on specific aspects of geographical skills and locational knowledge for our learners to continue to exercise and apply their knowledge.

 We teach geography using our own bespoke geography curriculum.
 Each unit is supported by a knowledge organiser, detailing the key facts, vocabulary and skills for each unit and a children's work book, running alongside a teacher guide.